Public submits mixed messages about Fossil Creek management

-FLAGSTAFF, Ariz. — The public is sending mixed messages to the U.S. Forest Service about the future of a popular but primitive recreation area in central Arizona, with some people calling for more infrastructure improvements and others expressing concern about losing the wild.
+FLAGSTAFF, Ariz. — The public is sending mixed messages to the U.S. Forest Service about the future of a popular but primitive recreation area in central Arizona.

+Some people are calling for more infrastructure improvements at Fossil Creek near Camp Verde while others want more solitude.

-The Arizona Daily Sun reported Friday that Forest Service officials are analyzing the nearly 220 public comments submitted for the development of a long-term management plan of the Fossil Creek area near Camp Verde.
+The Arizona Daily Sun reported Friday that Forest Service officials are analyzing the nearly 220 public comments submitted for the development of a long-term management plan.
+It's expected to be complete early next year.

 Fossil Creek project manager Marcos Roybal says some people want more parking, restrooms and other infrastructure projects, while others are concerned about the possible negative effects of increasing visitor numbers.

-According to agency data, Fossil Creek averages about 4,500 visitors a month within its permitting system.
+According to agency data, Fossil Creek averages nearly 8,000 visitors a month between May and October when permits are required.

 Information from: Arizona Daily Sun, http://www.azdailysun.com/

-Note: This story has been corrected to show the average monthly visitation is 8,000, not 4,500.
-This story has been corrected to show the average monthly visitation is 8,000, not 4,500.